Updated on December 9, 2024 by Angelika

 In total, in over 200 wooden houses culinary specialties, handicrafts and Christmas decorations are being offered.
 In any case, you should try the typical specialties at the Erfurt Christmas market - a Thuringian bratwurst and the Erfurt Schittchen.
 The people of Erfurt attach great importance to the fact that their Stollen is called Schittchen - otherwise there is no difference to the conventional Stollen (at least not for non-Erfurt residents).

-In my article about the most beautiful cities in Germanys to find out what sights this interesting city has to offer.
+In my article about The Most Beautiful Cities in Germany to find out what sights this interesting city has to offer.

 If you're in Erfurt, you should definitely also visit the neighboring World Heritage city of Weimar and Wartburg Castle !